isaias-soto/Project-3---Collaboration/README.md

 - **Isaias Soto** – Hosted a shared GitHub repository for collaboration and contributed course data scraping using BeautifulSoup.
 Owns the GitHub project folder that stored interim datasets and team files during development.

-- **Tanzil Ehsan & Woodelyne Durosier** – Retrieving collected data from MySQL database and creating visualizations and analysis, culiminating in the Pro3_visual_data.rmd file.
+- **Tanzil Ehsan & Woodelyne Durosier** – Retrieved saved and cleaned data to create visualizations and analysis, culiminating in the Pro3_visual_data.rmd file.

 ## How to Use This Repository